We Love Doodles

 In contrast, anxiety caused by fear can be managed with positive association training if the trigger can’t be eliminated.
 You should also practice separation training with them from a young age, and you can use anti-anxiety products like herbal supplements and plug-in diffusers to supplement your treatment.

 Separation training is practiced by gradually introducing time apart.
-First, try leaving the house for a few minutes and slowly increase the time you spend apart.
+First, try leaving the house for a few minutes and slowly increase the time you and your dog spend apart.
 This creates a reassurance in your dog that whenever you leave, you will always return.
 Don’t make a big deal of leaving, but always make a fuss about your dog when you return.

 It would be best if you also tried to make positive associations with spending time alone, which you can do with solo play toys like puzzles and slow feeders.
 In addition, you can desensitize your Maltipoo to separation indicators by doing things you would normally do before leaving the house and then not leaving to eliminate anticipatory anxiety.